 Part 1 – Introduction and Background

-1. It is the practice of the Inspectorate of Prosecution in Scotland (IPS) to conduct follow-up inspections in order to promote improvement and assess the effectiveness of recommendations and their outcomes.
+1. It is the practice of the IPS to conduct follow-up inspections in order to promote improvement and assess the effectiveness of recommendations and their outcomes.

-2. This report details the findings of the IPS follow-up inspection on the Knowledge Bank, published in December 2013.
+2. This report details the findings of the IPS follow-up inspection of the Health and Safety Division Thematic Report, published in April 2013.

-6. The aim of this follow-up review is to assess and report on the progress that has been made against our recommendations and to provide an update on the upgrade of the COPFS intranet.
+6. The aim of this follow-up review is to assess and report on the progress that has been made against our recommendations.

 - Interviews with key personnel;

 - Interviews with agencies and legal representatives who have regular contact with HSD;